 Pronoy Roy, a handler from Kolkata police who was undergoing training when I was there, is a life-long dog lover.
 His first dog was a Doberman named Sando, and after Sando’s death, he brought home a German Shepherd and named him Sando, too.

 At the academy, Roy has been with his German Shepherd Penny since she was two months old.
-Penny is training to be tracker and has completed seven months of the program.
+Penny is training to be a tracker and has completed seven months of the program.

 Penny closely watches every move that Roy makes and refuses to let him out of sight even for a moment.

 “Eye contact and bonding beyond words is very crucial,” Roy said.
 “Sometimes, we need to subdue someone on the streets who could get aggressive with us.
-With one glance we can instruct our dogs to act aggressive.
+With one glance we can instruct our dogs to act aggressively.
 Today, Penny and I share this relationship.”